telekom/pubsub-horizon/README.md

 # Horizon

-A cloud intermediary which handles the asynchronous communication between systems through well defined messages ('events).
+A cloud intermediary which handles the asynchronous communication between systems through well-defined messages ('events).

 ## About